Portion control is personally, my most frustrating issue with weight loss.

 - 1 Tbsp cornstarch

-- 1 large boneless, skin-less chicken breast
+- 1 large boneless, skinless chicken breast thighs are also good for this recipe

 - 1/2 tsp salt